JanSchwegler/di-CO_128/README.md

 ```
 ![Reffrence](img/arduino_touch_whireing_01.png)

-I got the Arduino and wired it as shown in the reference.
-The only problem was that I had only one resistor, and I couldn’t read the colour code on it.
+We got the Arduino and wired it as shown in the reference.
+The only problem was that we had only one resistor, and we couldn’t read the colour code on it.

-After wiring, I copied the code into a new Arduino sketch and uploaded it to the Arduino.
+After wiring, we copied the code into a new Arduino sketch and uploaded it to the Arduino.
 The [included library for the capacitive sensor was downloaded from GitHub](https://github.com/PaulStoffregen/CapacitiveSensor).

 ``` C++